-Progress on migration
+Actions on asylum and migration

-The European Union has been working on a Common European Asylum System (CEAS) since 1999 and in May 2015, the European Commission presented a comprehensive European Agenda on Migration in response to the migrant crisis of the time.
+The European Union has been working on a Common European Asylum System (CEAS) since 1999 and in May 2015, the Commission presented a comprehensive European Agenda on Migration in response to the migrant crisis of the time.

 The European Commission also transformed Frontex into a new, stronger European Border and Coast Guard Agency and in 2020 presented new proposals to reform the Common European Asylum System.